Illegal immigration to Mexico: Cubans

 Illegal immigration from Cuba through Cancún tripled from 2004 to 2006.

 United States

+Americans are the largest group of illegal immigrants in Mexico.
 The Mexican government has been accused of hypocrisy in terms of illegal immigration for criticizing the US government for its treatment of illegal immigrants since Mexican laws are considerably harsher.

 Guatemala

 In 2006, Joseph Contreras profiled the issue of Guatemalan immigrants illegally entering Mexico for Newsweek magazine and stated that Mexican President Vicente Fox urged for the United States grant legal residency to millions of undocumented Mexican immigrants, but Mexico had granted legal status to only 15,000 undocumented immigrants.
 Additionally, Contreras found that at coffee farms in the Mexican state Chiapas, "40,000 Guatemalan field hands endure backbreaking jobs and squalid living conditions to earn roughly [US]$3.50 a day," and some farmers "even deduct the cost of room and board from that amount."
 The National Institute of Migration estimated that 400,235 people crossed the Guatemala–Mexico border illegally every year and that around 150,000 of them intended to enter the United States.
 The illegal immigration from Mexico's southern neighbors is proving to be a headache for both Mexico and the United States.
 The US has seen an increase in illegal immigration from Central America, but Mexican migration has fallen to about net zero.
 Most Central Americans in Mexico and the United States hail from Honduras, El Salvador, or Guatemala, with a small number from Nicaragua.
 Amnesty international indicates that 60% of women migrants are sexually assaulted in transit via Mexico to the United States.

 On 14 September 2018, the American media reported that Jacklyn, a Guatemaltan, had died at 7 in custody at US Customs.